-The retail landscape has probably changed more in the past year than it has in the past decade.
+The retail landscape has probably changed more in the past year than in the past decade.
 While e-commerce has been disrupting traditional brick-and-mortar retail for more than a decade, nothing could have prepared retailers for the disruptions and uncertainties that emerged in 2020.
 The combined impact of the Covid pandemic, supply chain constraints, and shifting consumer expectations have created high levels of uncertainty, variability, and complexity within supply chains.

 - Creating a tailored brand experience.